Risk MatrixWhat is a Risk Matrix, how is it designed and what advantages does it offer?

 - Do you use a quantitative or qualitative classification?
 If you have sufficient data to make a quantitative assessment of the probability of occurrence, you should choose a quantitative classification.
 If you only have imprecise, quantitative data, you should prefer a qualitative classification.

 - How many levels do you use per criterion and how do you name these levels?

 - Do you use units as reference values (e.g. probability of occurrence per time unit, use case, patient)?

-Of course you can correct your decisions based on new considerations during the course of a project, but this must necessarily lead to a reassessment of the risks.
+Of course, you can also correct your decisions based on new considerations during the course of a project, but this may also lead to a reassessment of the risks.

 Advantages of the Risk Matrix